JUMP TO:

 You can then tap that, to see more details on the current day on how that breaks out into various workouts (or non-workouts):

-Once you start creating Cardio Load, then, you’ve gotta wait 14 days till you get a Cardia Load target.
+Once you start creating Cardio Load, then, you’ve gotta wait 14 days till you get a Cardio Load Target.
 During this time it’s calibrating your baseline.
-This isn’t that much different from other companies, with the main difference that most other companies will start immediately (but effectively have incomplete data), whereas Google is holding back to give you bit more complete picture.
+This isn’t that much different from other companies, with the main difference that most other companies will start immediately (but effectively have incomplete data), whereas Google is holding back to give you a bit more complete picture.
 Once that’s done, you’ll start to see a Cardio Load Target each day (as a range).
 That Cardio Load Target is based on not just your recent Cardio Load, but also your Daily Readiness score.
 Thus, if you have low/crappy sleep the night before, it’ll lower your target that morning.

 In general, this mostly worked well for me.
 I did have a few outlier days though where the ranges were quite wide (especially on Day 14/15), spanning from 0 to 236.
 Basically Google saying: “Shrug, do nothing, do something, do all the things, I don’t care!”.
 But as that’s matured, it’s gotten more focused, and does seem to be providing some useful targets.

-Note that additionally, Google is unique in the it’s actually letting you choose whether to “Maintain Fitness” or “Increase Fitness”, something no other watch does today in their training load pieces.
+Note that additionally, Google is unique in that it’s actually letting you choose whether to “Maintain Fitness” or “Increase Fitness”, something no other watch does today in their training load pieces.
 Instead, all other watches just assume you forever want to increase fitness.

 Ultimately, if there’s anything I appreciate about all of this, is that Google is providing specific numbers in all of these metrics, which are based on TRIMP, and Google has very clearly documented in some detailed white papers on how all this works.
 You can find them here.

-GPS & Heart Rate Accuracy:
+GPS and Heart Rate Accuracy:

 In this section I’ll look at how well the GPS chipset and optical heart rate sensor performs.
 While neither hardware component has received an upgrade in the Pixel Watch 3, Google says that they spent significant time on improving optical heart rate accuracy on the Pixel Watch 3 via algorithmic updates.
 It also sounds like there may be some very slight hardware component tweaks on the optical HR sensor side, but not enough to call it a new sensor.